Brainz456/App_ML_1/README.md

 code from my Applications of Machine Learning coursework - kept for preservation purposes.

-To run the code, start jupyter notebook and run the code with the "bbc" folder in the same directory.
+To run the code, unzip the bbc folder and start jupyter notebook and run the code with the "bbc" folder in the same directory.

 Execute code blocks sequentially.